 Las Vegas & the Grand Canyon

 This is the shortest itinerary of the bunch.
 Essentially, you spend a short amount of time in both Las Vegas and the Grand Canyon.
-This itinerary can be done as a loop, starting and ending in Las Vegas, so booking your flights is simple and you will not have to deal with an additional drop fee for your rental car.
+This itinerary can be done out-and-back, starting and ending in Las Vegas, so booking your flights is simple and you will not have to deal with an additional drop fee for your rental car.

 Day 1: Arrive in Las Vegas